Court: ‘Football flu’ dispute can be settled by arbitrator

 BURLINGTON CITY, N.J.
-(AP) — A state appellate court has upheld a southern New Jersey school teacher’s legal victory in an ongoing dispute over using a sick day during last year’s Philadelphia Eagles Super Bowl victory parade.
+(AP) — A state appellate court upheld a southern New Jersey school teacher’s legal victory in an ongoing dispute over using a sick day during last year’s Philadelphia Eagles Super Bowl victory parade.

 The panel Wednesday upheld a state Public Employment Relations Commission decision that the teacher’s union can challenge a decision to deny Robert Gurry sick leave.
 The judges found the “football flu” grievance can be decided by an arbitrator.

-Gurry has said he was battling the flu when he missed work on three days around the time the parade was held, including the parade date.
+Gurry said he was battling the flu when he missed work on three days around the time the parade was held, including the parade date.

-District workers had been told that anyone absent due to illness on the parade date had to provide a doctor’s note, but Gurry said he had not gone to a doctor due to the nature of his illness.
+District workers were told that anyone absent due to illness on the parade date had to provide a doctor’s note, but Gurry said he had not gone to a doctor due to the nature of his illness.
+It is unclear whether he went to the parade.

+“I did not see a physician due to the fact that they do not want people with the flu in their offices and it is a viral infection,” he told the school board.
+Gurry also noted he was not asked to provide a doctor’s note for the other days he missed due to illness.

+The union sought binding arbitration to resolve the issue.
+But the school board sought to block arbitration, contending it had a managerial right to deny the sick day.

 This story has been corrected to show the teacher’s name is Robert Gurry, not Robert Gorry.